rbtzuniga/image_segmentation/README.md

 After manually adding, deleting, or rearranging segments, click **Relabel Page (press R)** or press **R** to reassign labels in column-aware reading order (left-to-right by column, top-to-bottom within each column), starting from the current label offset.

+### Multi-select

+Hold **Ctrl** and click segments to toggle them in and out of a multi-selection.
+Multi-selected segments can span different pages.
+Actions that operate on the selection (Delete, Combine) will apply to all multi-selected segments.

+- **Ctrl+click** a segment to add/remove it from the selection.
+- A normal click (without Ctrl) clears the multi-selection.

+### Combining segments

+Two segments can be paired into a **combined** top/bottom unit so that they export as a single vertically-concatenated image.

+1. **Ctrl+click** two segments (on the same page or different pages) to multi-select them.
+2. Click **Combine Selected (press C)** or press **C**.
+3. The segments are linked: the one with the smaller page number (or leftmost / topmost on the same page) becomes the **top** half, the other becomes the **bottom** half.
+4. Labels are automatically suffixed with `_top` and `_bottom`.
+5. Combined segments are drawn in **purple** to visually distinguish them from regular segments.
+6. On export, the pair is cropped separately, then stacked vertically (with white padding if widths differ) and saved as a single image under the top segment's page and base label.

+To **uncombine**, select either segment of a combined pair and click **Uncombine Selected (press U)** or press **U**.
+Both segments revert to independent segments with their original labels.

 ### Splitting segments

 Select a segment and click **Split Selected Segment (press S)** or press **S** to split it horizontally at its vertical midpoint, creating a top half and a bottom half.